Martimiz/silverstripe-languageprefix/README.md

 # LanguagePrefix module for SilverStripe CMS #

-This is still a beta version
+This module is now considered rc1

 ## Introduction ##